-When you click on the URL, it takes you to what appears to be a normal cPanel login interface.
+When you click on the URL, it takes you to what appears to be a standard cPanel login interface.

-You can also see that instead of using your domain name to access cPanel, the URL is trying to use an IP address.
+You can also see that the URL is trying to use an IP address instead of your domain name to access cPanel.
 This IP address is from a hacked server, and when you try to type in your cPanel credentials it’s going to reject them with a password failed error.